jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-part-2-guide.md

    sudo ip netns exec clab-cleu25-xrd03 tcpdump -lni Gi0-0-0-0
    ```

-   We expect the ping to work, and because the outbound traffic is taking the least utilized path, and the return traffic is taking the low latency path we expect the above tcpdump output to only show SRv6 encapsulated ping requests:
+   We expect the ping to work, and because the outbound traffic is taking the least utilized path, and the return traffic is taking the low latency path we expect the above tcpdump output to only show the outbound SRv6 encapsulated ping requests:
    ```yaml
    cisco@xrd:~$ sudo ip netns exec clab-cleu25-xrd03 tcpdump -lni Gi0-0-0-0
    tcpdump: verbose output suppressed, use -v or -vv for full protocol decode